GluuFederation/docs-oxd-prod/3.1.1/sources/framework/spring/index.md

 # oxd Java Spring

-The following documentation demonstrates how to use oxd's Spring framework to send users from a Spring application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.
+The following documentation demonstrates how to use oxd's Java Spring framework to send users from a Spring application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.

 !!!
 Note
-    You can also refer to the oxd-java [library docs](../../libraries/java/) for more details on java classes.
+    You can also refer to the [oxd java library docs](../../libraries/java/) for more details on java classes.

 ## Installation Guides